What is Sensory fiber neuropathy?

 - Nerve Conduction Studies:

-- In this test, the movement of an electrical impulse through your nerve is measured, as it assesses the nerve damage.
-This test involves two electrode patches placed on your skin where the nerve could be damaged.
+To make a proper diagnosis, your doctor will ask you certain questions and take a complete medical history.
+He or she will also ask you to describe your symptoms.
+This can help them identify diagnosed or undiagnosed conditions that may be contributing to your symptoms.
+Nerve conduction studies may be done to rule out large nerve fibers.
+This test measures the movement of an electrical impulse through your nerve to assess nerve damage.
+During this test, two electrode patches are placed on your skin where the nerve may be damaged.
 One electrode patch sends electrical impulses & stimulates the nerve while the other measures it.
-The speed is evaluated by measuring the distance between the two electrodes and how much time the impulse takes to pass through them.
+Speed is assessed by measuring the distance between the two electrodes and the time it takes for the impulse to travel through them.

 - Skin Biopsy Test:

 Specialized studies have now been conducted to study the small fiber neuropathy.
 One such test is the skin biopsy test.
 This test measures intra-epidermal nerve fiber density.
 It is a 15 minute procedure and is usually performed on two sites: Right lateral ankle and right lateral hip.
 It then uses 3 millimeter diameter punches from both sides.
 Two to three samples are required and are then your doctor will assess the number of small fibers in that region.
 As the density of the small fiber nerves is reduced in the small fiber neuropathy.

 This test measures your autonomic nervous system.
 Your doctor will place electrodes on your wrist and leg and measure sweat output after the impulse stimulates the sweat glands to produce sweat.
 This is a reflection of nerve fiber function and your doctor will compare the results to normal.
 People with small fiber neuropathy will have low sweat output.

 - Other tests